-Based on the foregoing, I conclude that the undisputed facts of this case establish that Respondent was an operator or employee of the DRC facility and aided and abetted that facility's violations of the MQSA.
-I also conclude that an \$83,750 civil money penalty against Respondent is appropriate.
-Therefore, I order Respondent to pay a civil money penalty in the amount of \$83,750.7
+Based on the foregoing, I conclude that the undisputed facts established Respondent was the operator of the DRC facility and aided and abetted that facility's repeated violations of the MQSA.
+I also conclude that a \$1,460,000 civil money penalty against Respondent is appropriate.
+Therefore, I order Respondent to pay a civil money penalty in the amount of \$1,460,000.